SonicMastr/renpy-vita/README.md

 ## Yeah.
 It's finally here
 About a year into the making (totally not because I can get a bit lazy), Ren'Py Vita is finally out.<br>

 A ton of frustration, troubleshooting, and long nights went into getting this to work.
-From cuevavirus making the base<br>
-of the Python 2.7 port, to GrapheneCt making PVR_PSP2, to isage working on SDL additions.
-And we can finally release<br>
-this gigantic project to you guys.
-Hope you like it, literally all I wanted to do was play the REAL DDLC on the Vita<br>
+From cuevavirus making the base of the Python 2.7 port, to GrapheneCt making PVR_PSP2, to isage working on SDL additions.
+And we can finally release this gigantic project to you guys.
+Hope you like it, literally all I wanted to do was play the REAL DDLC on the Vita.<br>
         -SonicMastr

 ## Want to make/port your own game?
 Use the Distribution Tool